 Smoke alarm requirements, placement and

 Smoke alarms must meet the requirements of standard SFS-EN 14604 Smoke alarm devices.
 The standard includes requirements for smoke sensitivity, volume and labelling of the smoke alarm.
-The standard is sold by the Finnish Standards Association SFS.
+The standard is sold by SFS Finnish Standard.
 Smoke alarms’ compliance with requirements is attested with a CE marking.

 Smoke alarms